mpv-player/mpv/DOCS/man/mpv.rst

 g-d
     Select an audio device.

+g-h
+    Select a file from the watch history.
+Requires ``--save-watch-history``.

 g-w
     Select a file from watch later config files (see `RESUMING PLAYBACK`_) to resume playing.
 Requires ``--write-filename-in-watch-later-config``.
 This